Backdoor Found In WordPress Plugin With More Than 200,000 Installations - Slashdot

 .com sites work like magic means it was easy and simple to develop.

 There is a market for those who buy template sites from hosts.
-They
+They should stick with that if they do not know what they are doing or want to pay someone to develp and maintain.

+The vast majority of people who deploy WordPress sites don't know a damn thing about development.
+They charge an unsuspecting rube $1200 or more to spend an afternoon configuring plugins and spending $50 on a theme.
+They don't know anything about code, server management, or anything actual developers would know.

+I'm going to need a citation for that, because PHP's MySQL driver doesn't behave in that way and I can't imagine anyone else's MySQL driver being worse.

+Not to mention a Google search reveals nothing and it would be a pretty common complaint if parameratized queries regularly broke when dealing with the ' character.

-DIY CMS Blues [And here I thought SharePoint (Score:1)
+DIY CMS Blues [And here I thought SharePoint (Score:3, Interesting)

 I've been down that road, but managers kept asking for additional features that were readily available in existing CMS's or their pluggins.
 I spent a lot of time re-inventing the wheel and was always behind.